ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-route-server.md

 | `double` | 1.0     |

 Description
-:   The rate to collision at, rather than the tracker’s update rate since this is an expensive operation.
+:   The rate to collision at, rather than the tracker's update rate since this is an expensive operation.

 ### **`max_cost`**